GENERAL SCHOOL OPERATIONS

 Complaints will be promptly and thoroughly investigated.
 The right to confidentiality will be respected, consistent with the school’s obligation to investigate allegations of misconduct and to take corrective discipline where misconduct has occurred.

 Fines for overdue books are five cents per day.
-Fines for materials from the vertical file will be charged according to the value of the material.
 Students will be charged a small sum to cover the cost of any necessary repairs for minor damages done.
 If the damage is so extensive that the book is beyond repair, the student will then pay the necessary amount for the replacement of the book or material.
 Students will be charged the necessary amount to replace any book or material they may have lost.
-All library fees must be paid in full to receive an exam permit.
+All library fees must be paid in full before taking final exams.

 The library is for the purpose of studying and reading and for research purposes, not for social gatherings during the school day.
 Loud talking and noise making will not be allowed.
 The library computers are for homework and research.
 Computer games are not allowed on the library computers.

 PERSONAL LISTENING DEVICES